 Without the assumption of finite type, safe symbols do not imply contractibility.
-We later discuss the subshift $P_2$, which is a union of two full shifts sharing a unary point $\bar 1$.
+In Definition~\ref{def:Pk}, we define the subshift $P_2$, which is a union of two full shifts sharing a unary point $\bar 1$.
 It has safe symbol $1$, but is not contractible.
 See also the discussion after Corollary \ref{cor:FixedPointContractible}.

-In particular, every \emph{hereditary subshift}, meaning one where the alphabet $A$ is totally ordered and any symbol can be replaced by a smaller one, in any valid configuration, without introducing a forbidden pattern, has safe symbol $\min A$.
-A concrete example (which is also SFT so the previous proposition applies) is the golden mean shift in one dimension, i.e.\ the set $X \subset \{0,1\}^\Z$ of configurations $x \in \{0,1\}^\Z$ such that $11 \not\sqsubset x$.

 One can produce many examples without safe symbols by conjugating a subshift with a safe symbol to an isomorphic one without a safe symbol.

 The following proposition gives an example of a contractible subshift of finite type that is not produced this way (though we do not prove that it cannot be conjugated to have a safe symbol).
 This example is from \cite{BuSt94}, and it was the first example of a strongly irreducible subshift of finite type with multiple measures of maximal entropy.
 We thus state it as a proposition (although it gives examples of contractible SFTs on any group).